-Matt Bollant was named the eighth head women's basketball coach at the University of Illinois on March 28, 2012.
-Bollant comes to Illinois after a successful five-year stint at Green Bay, where he guided the Phoenix to five straight Horizon League titles and four straight trips to the NCAA Tournament.
+Bollant came to Illinois after a successful five-year stint at Green Bay, where he guided the Phoenix to five straight Horizon League titles and four straight trips to the NCAA Tournament.

 Bollant guided Green Bay to a 148-19 record (.886 winning percentage) in five years, including an 85-5 mark in the Horizon League.
 The Phoenix were a combined 65-4 in his final two seasons in Green Bay, going 34-2 in 2010-11.
 Green Bay was ranked as high as No. 9 in the national polls in both 2010-11 and 2011-12, finishing the 2011 season with that ranking.
-In 2010-11, Green Bay went 4-0 against the Big Ten Conference, defeating Minnesota, Wisconsin, Penn State and Michigan State.
-In 2011-12, the Phoenix downed Illinois 82-62 at the San Juan Shootout and had triumphs over No. 25 Georgia Tech, a team that reached the Sweet 16, Marquette and Wisconsin.
+In 2010-11, Green Bay went 4-0 against the Big Ten, defeating Minnesota, Wisconsin, Penn State and Michigan State.
+In 2011-12, the Phoenix downed Illinois 82-62 at the San Juan Shootout and had triumphs over No. 25 Georgia Tech - a team that reached the Sweet 16 - Marquette and Wisconsin.

-"It's hard to find a coach in the country with a better reputation for winning than Matt Bollant," Thomas said of Bollant.
+"It's hard to find a coach in the country with a better reputation for winning than Matt Bollant," University of Illinois director of athletics Mike Thomas said.
 "He has a proven track record of tremendous success both at the conference and at the national level.
 He is truly one of the best and brightest young coaches in the women's game today and I consider it an honor to have him at the University of Illinois.
 I have no doubt that he has the experience and intangibles to duplicate that success in Champaign."

 "The opportunity to coach in the Big Ten and at such a prestigious institution like the University of Illinois is very exciting for me," Bollant said on the day of his hiring at Illinois.
 "I enjoyed my years at Green Bay and am proud of the success we had there.
 I couldn't ask for a better relationship with a group of people.
 Having said that, my family and I are at peace with this decision.
 Illinois is simply the right fit.
 The pieces are in place here to be competitive both in the Big Ten and nationally.
 It is an honor be the next coach at Illinois.
 I want to thank Athletic Director Mike Thomas for having the confidence in me to lead this program."